 Are there specific rules for particular sectors?

-Specific rules apply in the case of a merger, demerger or transfer of insurers and credit institutions.
-Prior notification to the FSMA of a merger or a transfer of a credit institution is required.
-The merger or transfer of an insurer or reinsurer must also be notified to the National Bank of Belgium.
+Specific rules apply for example in case of a merger or demerger of insurance companies and credit institutions.
+The prior notification to and authorisation from the National Bank of Belgium (NBB) of a merger or a transfer of a credit institution will be required prior to closing.
+In addition, notification to the FSMA following closing is required.
+The merger or transfer of an insurance or reinsurance company will equally have to be notified to and authorised by the NBB prior to closing.

-A change of control, merger or demerger in the energy sector should in some cases be notified to VREG, the Flemish electricity and gas market regulator to the extent Flanders is concerned.
-In Wallonia and Brussels, the Walloon Commission for Energy and BRUGEL are the respective supervising authorities.
+A change of control, merger or demerger in the energy sector needs to be notified in some cases to the Flemish electricity and gas market regulator in Flanders, the Walloon commission for energy in Wallonia, or the energy regulator for the Brussels capital region.

 Types of acquisition